PrathameshK1/Neurawkes/README.md

 ---

+## 🎯 TL;DR — The Simple Version

+**What we did**: We built a neural network that predicts when fuel and gas prices will spike.

+**The problem**: Energy prices are hard to predict because they're driven by random world events (wars, OPEC decisions, hurricanes).

+**Our solution**: We discovered that **food prices can predict fuel prices**.
+Why?
+Because trucking companies and logistics providers already know when fuel costs are going up—they raise prices on meat, eggs, and citrus (stuff that needs refrigerated trucks) *before* the gas station prices change.

+**The result**: By watching bacon, chicken, and orange prices, our model went from **10% accuracy to 36% accuracy** at predicting fuel price shocks 3 months ahead.
+That's a **260% improvement**.

+**Bottom line**: Supply chains are like a crystal ball—they price in future fuel costs before the rest of the market catches on. 🔮

+---

 ## Abstract

 This research presents a novel application of **Neural Hawkes Processes (NHP)** to macroeconomic event prediction, specifically targeting significant shocks in U.S. Treasury interest rates and energy commodity prices.
 We reformulate the problem of predicting macroeconomic regime changes as a **multivariate marked temporal point process**, where discrete "events" represent statistically significant deviations from historical norms.